 Yesterday I was in the men’s room of the Earth Fare grocery store, getting ready to start my relatively short 5-hour shift.
 And my brain was quiet.
 I wasn’t trying to do anything.
 I wasn’t worrying about anything.
 I wasn’t planning or preparing anything.
 I wasn’t analyzing or criticizing or praising anything I had recently done.
 I wasn’t thinking.

 I have been having frequent tastes of this experience over the last four months,.
 I will walk into a room, or be sitting in a room, and notice that I am quiet.
-Thich Nhat Hanh, my old meditation teacher, used to have us meditate that we were “solid like a mountain.”
+Thich Nhat Hanh, my old meditation teacher (“Thay” in Vietnamese), used to have us meditate that we were “solid like a mountain.”

 I seldom actually experienced that back then.
 I would intend to experience it, would picture what it might feel like to experience it – would think the words “solid like a mountain”, but the experience itself would never come.
 These days it comes unbidden.
 The last two days it has come with power I have never experienced before.
 It has shown up like a motherfucker.

 This experience stuck with me as I moved from the restroom to my cash register, logged in, and started serving customers.
 I found that, with my first many customers.
-I wasn’t charming or nice or funny.
+I wasn’t trying to be charming or nice or funny.
 I wasn’t trying to be efficient.
 I found that I often showed up in each of those ways, but it wasn’t from trying.
 If anything, I was trying to extend this sweet experience of only being.
 But I wasn’t even really “trying” to do that.
 I wasn’t holding on to it – I was actually holding it very lightly.
 I was observing it, enjoying it, relishing it.
-I was smiling almost non-stop, but not a big giddy smile – just a sweet little smile.
+I was smiling almost non-stop, but not a big giddy smile – just a sweet little half-smile, like Thay used to encourage us to wear when we were doing walking meditation.
 I was having a great deal of fun – not raucous ha-ha fun, but very happy and satisfying.
 I felt like the cat that had swallowed the canary.
 I had a wonderful secret.